 Well, I digress!
 Long before Jackie and Roseanne started serving greasy ground beef on burger buns to their customers, my mom made Loose Meat Sandwiches on the regular for weeknight dinners.
 Oftentimes, she would pan-fry ground beef with onions and serve it on buns with a slice of processed cheese and a pile of fries on the side.
 I’m starting to drool as I write this!

 This was the first time I’ve made Loose Meat Sandwiches in at least ten years.
 So, what prompted me?
 I can’t remember, to be honest!
-I do have an app on my phone that allows me to make quick notes whenever I’m inspired by a certain food or recipe.
+There’s an app on my phone that allows me to make quick notes whenever I’m inspired by a certain food or recipe.
 I will often make notes about things that I want to cook for Lord Byron’s Kitchen, and in most cases, I can remember why.

 If you make these, do yourself a favour and top them only with mustard, ketchup, and a few slices of sweet pickles.
 In my opinion, it’s the best way to eat them.
 You can add cheese to if you want, but trust me, you won’t need it!
 Enjoy!